 Title course

 Credits 30 ECTS

 Code IDE-HMVT18-PRCR

 Entry requirements You should have completed the propaedeutic exam and obtained at least 60 ECTS of the main phase of your study

 Semester 1

 Method Project work, lectures, workshops, excursions

 Lecturer(s) S. Kabbes

-Learning outcomes In this course you will learn methods and techniques that will help you in the process of making design decisions concerning materials, prototyping methods to measure results, iteration and evaluation.
+Learning outcomes To apply craftsmanship skills and techniques at an advanced beginner level on different assignments to make prototypes by combining different materials to make use of design methods, workshop facilities and tools efficiently to apply design process methods to accomplish personal expression in all assignments to reflect on the design decisions that are being made on the production of models and prototypes and to document these key decisions to optimize time and materials to accomplish the production of models and prototypes at an advanced beginner level in your project

 Recommended or required reading/tools t.b.d

 Assessment methods Attendance & participation, project work

 Level Third or fourth year

-Course content The Prototyping and Craftsmanship course is part of the Industrial Design Engineering program.
-In this course you will learn methods and techniques that will help you in the process of making design decisions concerning materials, prototyping methods to measure results, iteration and evaluation.
+Course content Learn how to apply prototyping methods and techniques into a design project!
+The design project is provided by a company or organization and it is your learning field throughout the semester.
+Exercises on quality and precision will challenge your ideas and encourage interesting discussions about what constitutes 'good work' within the design practice.
+The Prototyping and Craftsmanship minor is a self-directed learning semester in which you follow weekly workshops about design process, prototyping methods and use of materials.
+You will discover methods and techniques that help you in the process of making design decisions concerning materials, prototyping methods to measure results, iteration and evaluation.